Skip to main content

 Opaque Type Aliases

-Opaque type aliases are type aliases that do not allow access to their underlying type outside of the file in which they are defined.
+Opaque type aliases are type aliases that hide their underlying type outside of the file in which they are defined.

 1opaque type ID = string;